jupyter-book/jupyter-book/docs/content/execute.md

 See {ref}`execute/cache` for more information.

-**To turn off notebook execution**,change the above configuration value to:
+**To turn off notebook execution**, change the above configuration value to:

 ```yaml
 execute: